 If Rayovac or any Restricted Subsidiary of Rayovac sells or otherwise disposes of any Equity Interests of any direct or indirect Restricted Subsidiary of Rayovac such that, after giving effect to any such sale or disposition, such Person is no longer a Restricted Subsidiary of Rayovac, Rayovac shall be deemed to have made an Investment on the date of any such sale or disposition equal to the fair market value of the Investment in such Restricted Subsidiary not sold or disposed of in an amount determined as provided in the final paragraph of the covenant described above under the caption "-Certain Covenants-Restricted Payments."
-The acquisition by Rayovac or any Restricted Subsidiary of Rayovac of a Person that holds an Investment in a third Person shall be deemed to be an Investment by Rayovac or such Restricted Subsidiary in such third Person only if such Investment was made in contemplation of, or in connection with, the acquisition of such Person by Rayovac or such Restricted Subsidiary and the amount of any such Investment shall be determined as provided in the final paragraph of the covenant described above under the caption "-Certain Covenants-Restricted Payments."
+The acquisition by Rayovac or any Restricted Subsidiary of Rayovac of a Person that holds an Investment in a third Person shall be determed to be an Investment by Rayovac or such Restricted Subsidiary in such third Person only if such Investment was made in contemplation of, or in connection with, the acquisition of such Person by Rayovac or such Restricted Payments."